 Our contractors will visit your home once again to do more detailed checks.
 This is to ensure everything is ready for the installers.

-This appointment normally takes from an hour to an hour and a half to complete.
+This appointment normally takes 30 minutes to complete.

 These sensors check the inside of your home and measure carbon dioxide levels, temperature, and humidity which can lead to problems such as condensation, damp and mould.